Rocky Marciano, a favorite of working-class boxing fans in the 1950s, inspired the fictional Rocky Balboa in the films from 1976 to 2015.

 Like Rocky Balboa, Rocky Marciano had a sweet, unassuming temperament.
 Like Rocky Balboa, Rocky Marciano lived clean, worked hard and punched like a jackhammer.

 Like Rocky Balboa, Rocky Marciano adopted an unusual training regimen that gave him more stamina than anyone in boxing.
 He ran uphill at full speed, then back down backward.
 He went shoulder deep in a swimming pool and threw punches for 45 minutes.
-He jogged 6-7 miles every day, including Christmas.
+Every day, including Christmas, he jogged six to seven miles.

 Most of all, he had heart.